 Rituals were built around the wild harvesting of the chiltepin pepper – it’s something that brought communities and families together.
 It’s this sort of indigenous North American history and folklore that’s bringing the chiltepin back to the forefront among chilies in America.

 Today, chiltepins still grow wildly.
 The regions of wild growth in the United States are few – totaling 15 locations.
 But many are all protected national park sites like Coronado National Forest.
 There are domesticated crops as well, but you’ll find that many packages of dried chiltepins are picked from wild harvests in these regions.
-If you’ve got an urge to grow some of these unique peppers for yourself, you can easily find chiltepin seeds online.

 And even though these peppers are small, people still cook with them.
 Chiltepins, in both their dried and fresh forms, are often mixed in with sauces and salsas.
 They are also ground into powders for spices.
 They even make their way into spicy desserts.
 A favorite for many is pickled chiltepins.
 When pickled, the chili is mixed with other spices to create one of the most unique condiments imaginable.